Pbhingare/To-do-app-project/README.md

+# To-do-list-project
-# To-do-app-project Using HTML CSS and JavaScript
+Using HTML CSS and JavaScript.